TADPRO - Torque and Drag Model

-The prevalence of extended-reach directional wells today means that pipes are exposed to greater amounts of torque and drag (T&D).
-If the torque and drag are not evaluated, it can result in stuck pipe, pipe failures, and costly fishing jobs.
-With the number of extended-reach wells increasing, torque and drag modeling has become an essential process during the planning phase of drilling and casing running.
+Today’s more prevalent extended-reach directional wells mean that tubulars are exposed to greater amounts of torque and drag (T&D).
+If this torque and drag is not evaluated, this can result in stuck pipe, pipe failures, and costly fishing jobs.

 - Survey import from Excel®, text or PDF® file

 - Graph customization

 - US oil field, SI and customized units

 - Multi-language: English, Spanish, Chinese, Russian and Portuguese